Research

 Skill-Biased Liberalization: Germany’s Transition to the Knowledge Economy

-Politics & Society, 2022, 50(1), 117-155, with Sebastian Diessner (EUI) and Niccolo Durazzi (Edinburgh)
+Politics & Society, 2022, 50(1), 117-155, with Sebastian Diessner (Leiden) and Niccolo Durazzi (Modena & Reggio Emilia)

 Household Education Gaps and Gender Role Attitudes